 Copyrights of the pictures rest with the respective photographers.

-Some stations to which no passenger train runs now.
+Some stations to which no train runs now.

 First, one in Gujarat where the railway line does not exist now: